Madave94/madave94.github.io/_posts/gcpr-2022-publication/2022-09-15-paper-layout-analysis.md

 tags: [publication]
 ---

-**We are planning to release another extra test set for benchmarking - we expect to finish that by end of November.**
+**We are planning to release another extra test set for benchmarking - we expect to finish that by end of November 2023.**

 In this short article I want to give a summary of [our publication][1] that we presented at the GCPR 2022.